davidhorst/filecabinet/README.md

 ## Motivation

-This was built during a one week sprint during a Coding Dojo bootcamp.
+This was built during a one week sprint at Coding Dojo bootcamp.
 The goal was to create a fully functional app highlighting as much of the Django framework as possible.

 ### Installing